Updated: Sep 28, 2022

 Patients will spend most of their appointment sitting or lying on the exam table.
 Remove and discard any paper liner that’s covering the patient exam table.
-Wipe the entire surface with a disinfecting wipe and allow to dry.
-Cover table with a new disposable liner.
+Wipe the entire surface with a disinfecting wipe and allow it to dry.
+Cover the table with a new disposable liner.

 Use sanitizing wipes to clean any equipment that may have been used on the patient, including blood pressure cuffs, otoscope, or forehead thermometer.

 Disinfect counters, sinks, chairs, door handles, light switches, computer keyboards, and any other surfaces in the room.
 Common illnesses, such as colds or the flu, can be spread through touching or coughing.
 Viruses and germs may remain infectious for several hours.
 Properly cleaning high-touch surfaces will help stop the spread of infectious illnesses.

 Exam room floors can also become incubators for germs and bacteria.
 Doctors, nurses, and patients can bring in germs on the bottoms of their shoes.
 A person who is coughing and sick with the flu also can spread the virus around the exam room.
 Coughing and sneezing can easily contaminate multiple surfaces, including the floor.
 Sweep and mop the floor with disinfecting cleaner.
 Allow to dry.

 After cleaning the room, wash hands thoroughly to prevent cross-contamination between the exam room and other parts of the medical facility.
 All office staff should be educated in basic procedures for preventing the spread of germs and bacteria.